saumyadayal/InternSpark-Data-Analytics-Internship/README.md

 This repository contains three data analytics projects completed as part of the InternSpark Data Analytics Internship.

-The objective of these projects was to develop practical skills in:
+The projects focus on developing practical skills in:

 * Data Cleaning
 * Exploratory Data Analysis (EDA)
 * Data Visualization
-* Business Insight Generation
+* Business Reporting
-* Reporting and Documentation
+* Insight Generation

-All analyses were performed using Python in Google Colab.
+All projects were completed using Python and Google Colab.

 ---

-## Projects Included
+## Projects Completed

 ### 1. Customer Behavior Analysis